 Nazi anti-Semitism restrained

 Another factor was that Hitler wanted Nazi anti-Semitism to be intelligent, organised and effective, not impulsive, spontaneous and populist.
 The Nazi leader wanted a systematic plan for removing Jews from German cultural and economic life.
 This went beyond just taunting them or allowing the SA to beat them up.
-He expressed this view in 1919:

 “Anti-Semitism based purely on emotion will find its ultimate expression in pogroms … but anti-Semitism based on reason must lead to the organised, legal campaign and removal of Jewish privileges.
 Its ultimate, unshakeable goal must be the elimination of the Jews.”